PaolaBiondi/BloodPressureApp/README.md

 # BloodPressureLogApp (Demo App)

 This app demonstrates MVVM pattern using various MAUI techniques for building a desktop and mobile app.
-There are examples how to use DI with app shell, how to navigate thru pages, different controls, data templates, ORM.
+There are examples how to use DI with app shell, how to navigate thru pages, different controls, data templates, ORM .MAUI community toolkit.
+It was enriched with data plot using SyncFusion chart control.
 App is designed to log blood pressure measurements.
 For measuremens which exceed set threshold, item will be highlighted in red.

 <img src="splash.jpg" width="400px"/>